-LinuxCNC (and ngcgui) use the first file found when searching directories in the search path.
-With this behavior, you can supersede an ngcgui\lib subfile by placing a subfile with an identical name in a directory that is found earlier in the path search.
+LinuxCNC and ngcgui use the first file found when searching directories in a search path.
+With this behavior, you can supersede an ngcgui_lib subfile by placing a subfile with an identical name in a directory that is found earlier in the path search.
 More information can be found in the INI chapter of the Integrators Manual.

-5.4 Standalone Usage
+5.4 Embedding NGCGUI in Axis